monimoyd/PredictingMaskAndDepthUsingDeepLearning/README.md

 ii.
 Further analysis of GPU memory profiling can be done

 ii.
 I have to run around 7.5 hours to achieve the result.
-As Google TPU are faster, I would try to use TPU
+As Google TPU are faster, I would like to try with TPU